eschulte/nuh/index.md

 Revival](https://www.poorpeoplescampaign.org), the [University of the Poor](https://www.poorpeoplescampaign.org), and many others.

-### Today

-Today multiple organizations continue the legacy of the NUH.
-The Kairos Center focuses on leadership development, technical assistance, and skills training for organizers from grassroots organizations nationwide working on issues of economic justice.
-The Homeless Union History Project is part of the leadership development process of the University of the Poor.
-This project documents the history of the Homeless Union, conducts research, and develops curriculum for political education.
-Its research methodology and curriculum production is informed by the political education and organizational development needs of the movement to end poverty's growing network of anti-poverty organizations.
-The purpose of this process is to develop leaders with a collective understanding and analysis of this history for the purpose of building a powerful broad-based social movement to end poverty led by the poor as a united and organized social force.

 ### The Re-establishment of the National Union of the Homeless

 <figure class="w3-right">